theresa-m/theresa-m/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a computer engineer with an interest in sharing knowledge to help other developers get the most out of their tools.

-I've spent 5 years working on open source JVM and compiler projects.
-These days I've pivoted to try my hand at developer relations.
-I talk about how Java engineers can use their JDK to write more secure code.
+I've spent the majority my career working on JVM and compiler projects

-When I'm not working on open source, you'll find me spending time with my latest foster dog or cat.
+When I'm not working on open source, you'll find me spending time with my latest foster dog or cat or speaking at conferences.
 I also love spending as much time as I can in the great outdoors.